Conditions

 • Lethargy, anorexia, not wanting to move

-• Painful abdomen (cries or hisses when cat is picked up or abdomen is touched)
+• Painful abdomen (cries or hisses when a cat is picked up or the abdomen is touched)

 • +/- Vomiting